sted0011/bef/_posts/2017-06-01-video-editing-post-production.markdown

 description: Video editing and post-production work # Add post description (optional)
 tag: [Video Editing, Post-Production, Storytelling]
 ---
-A good video presentation tells you a story; a great one takes you on an emotional journey.
 I have experience editing together music, motion, and still photography in Premiere Pro.
 Take a quick peek at <a href="https://vimeo.com/276660710" target="_blank">one of my video editing projects</a> (ping me for the password).

 Beyond video editing, I've done some post-production work as well.
-In the humorous spoof video C.A.R.L., I collaborated with a small team to help give life to a drone despite the limitations of navigating a drone indoors.
+In the humorous spoof video C.A.R.L., I collaborated with a four-person team to help give life to a drone despite the limitations of navigating a drone indoors.
 I assisted with the planning, prop rigging, and staging, and led the post-production string removal necessary to bring the drone alive.
 The drone hovers, flies, and pops into frame, all without the rigging being seen.

 <div class="post_image_addl">
     <img src="/assets/img/Post-Production.png" alt="Showing Post-Production Wire Removal">